alouiseq/fun-js-exercises/docs/css.md

 2. Set display to flex on the parent container.
 3. Set align-items to center on the parent container to vertically center.
 4. Set justify-content to center on the parent container to horizontally center.

+**Q: What are CSS hacks to fix the issue with overlapping elements when using floats? **

+1. Use clear left, right, or both (e.g. follows): element {
+	float: left;
+}
+element-after {
+	clear: left;
+}

+2. Use overflow auto on the containing element: child-element {
+	float: left;
+}
+.parent-element {
+  overflow: auto;
+}

+3. Use pseudo-class and a few properties on the containing element: child-element {
+	float: right;
+}
+parent-element::after {
+  content: "";
+  clear: both;
+  display: table;
+}

+**Q: How do you use animations?**

+Use CSS3 animation and keyframes properties.

+E.g.:
+@keyframes example {
+  0%   {background-color: red;}
+  25%  {background-color: yellow;}
+  50%  {background-color: blue;}
+  100% {background-color: green;}
+}
+div {
+  animation-name: example;
+  animation-duration: 5s;
+  animation-timing-function: linear;
+  animation-delay: 2s;
+  animation-iteration-count: infinite;
+  animation-direction: alternate;
+}